Blog Episode 21 - Communication: Activating Your Prayer Shield

 Because here's what I've learned after more than fifteen years of building and serving on prayer shields: most shields don't fail because people stop caring.
 They fail because of structural problems that could have been prevented from day one.
 The intercessors were willing.
 The leader was sincere.
 But nobody talked about what this was actually supposed to look like.
 And when expectations aren't clear, things quietly fall apart.

 I've seen it happen too many times.
 A leader works up the courage to ask.
 People say yes.
 Everyone's excited.
 And then... silence.
 The leader doesn't know what to send or how often to send it.
 The intercessors aren't sure what they signed up for.
 Weeks go by.
 The whole thing just fades.
-And the leader ends up thinking, "Well, I tried.
-I guess prayer shields just don't work for me."

 Today, I want to walk you through what happens after someone says yes.
 How you set this up so it actually works.
 How you communicate.
 How you keep your shield alive and engaged without overwhelming anyone.
-And how you honor the cycle when it's time to renew or release.

 If Episode 20 was about getting past the gate, this episode is about building on the other side of it.